fire2a/qgis-pan-europeo/docs/README.md

 <img src="utility_function_2pw_azero.png" alt="utility function a=0" style="width:30%; height:30%;">

 You get up-slope and flat.
 Conversely, if `b=0 and a>0`, the graph will be reflected the vertically (as c. and d.), getting flat and down-slope.
 Finally by one of them being 1 (or maximun observation) instead of 0, you get the other flat part removed.
-If you choose to use the real values, please note that you may have to wait for Qgis to load the real values in the parameters section.
+**If you choose to use the real values, please note that you may have to wait for Qgis to load the real values in the parameters section.**

-5. [Advanced] Target raster creation setup:
-   - If enabled, by default, creates a HD (1920x1080 pixels) image with each pixel representing an hectare (100x100m) pixel size; this values can be adjusted.
-With a trade-off on the final raster size and processing time.
-   - When the zoom level is so high that the shown data is smaller than the configured output raster, the configuration is ignored and the target raster will have the same resolution as the raster in the actual viewport

 ### Known issues
 - The algorithm can get confused if the shown raster is not in a squared meters projection CRS